 The school is inclusive in nature and serves children and families from a wide range of social, cultural and ethnic backgrounds.
 This aspect is highly valued in contributing to the breadth of the educational, creative and social experience of our pupils.
-Up to forty per cent of our children speak English as an additional language and this is celebrated in our school.
+A third of our children speak English as an additional language and this is celebrated in our school.
 The school has slightly higher than average mobility of pupils, partly due to families who study at the university or work at the hospitals and then return to their country of origin or move to another area.